Contact us

-In our latest webinar, ‘Housing Health and Safety Rating System (HHSRS) 101’, which is available to watch now on-demand, our attendees posed a variety of questions relating to damp and mould and their responsibilities under the HHSRS.
+In our recent webinar, ‘Housing Health and Safety Rating System (HHSRS) 101’, which is available to watch now on-demand, our attendees posed a variety of questions relating to damp and mould and their responsibilities under the HHSRS.
 Our experts have answered and compiled these questions to give you a comprehensive understanding of the rating system and common questions seen within the sector.

 Q: How frequently should an HHSRS assessment be done on a property?